-The Reflected Best Self Exercise™ (RBSE) is an ideal tool for anyone who wants to better understand their strengths and how they can be leveraged.
-Organizations and individuals use the RBSE in the following ways:
+The Reflected Best Self Exercise™ (RBSE™) is an ideal tool for anyone who wants to better understand their strengths and how they can be leveraged.
+Organizations and individuals use the RBSE™ in the following ways:

-- Classroom exercise: Instructors use the RBSE to help their students identify their strengths and how they can be uniquely applied to their areas of interest.
+- Classroom exercise: Instructors use the RBSE™ to help their students identify their strengths and how they can be uniquely applied to their areas of interest.

-- One-on-one coaching: Coaches guide clients through the RBSE to help people recognize instances of when they were at their best.
+- One-on-one coaching: Coaches use the RBSE™ to help clients recognize instances of when they were at their best.

-- Group workshops: Organizations invite employees to participate in the RBSE to better understand how their best self can contribute to the team and the organization as a whole.
+- Group workshops: Organizations invite employees to participate in the RBSE™ to better understand how their best self can contribute to the team and the organization as a whole.

-- Self-development: Individuals can use the RBSE as a tool to gauge their best self and determine how to best utilize their strengths.
+- Self-development: Individuals use the RBSE™ as a tool to gauge their best self and determine how to best utilize their strengths.

-The Reflective Best Self Exercise™ (RBSE) has been used by over 26,000 people including world leading universities and Fortune 500 companies.
+The Reflective Best Self Exercise™ (RBSE™) has been used by over 26,000 people including world leading universities and Fortune 500 companies.
+Supporting research includes: